 About Astrid Riecken Photography

 Astrid Riecken is an award-wining documentary and fine-art photographer, based in Washington, D.C., and New York City.
-Since August 2016, Riecken additionally holds a position as adjunct professor at the Corcoran School of the Arts and Design of the George Washington University where she teaches advanced photojournalism.
+Since August 2016, Riecken additionally holds a position as adjunct professor at the Corcoran School of the Arts and Design of the George Washington University where she teaches photojournalism.

 Riecken started her photographic career in her native Hamburg, Germany.
 In 1993, she transferred from the University of Hamburg to San Francisco State University, where she graduated at the top of her class (Cum Laude) with a Bachelor in Fine Arts in 1998.